-14.2.
+14.3.
 Acting-up Payments

-14.2.1.
+14.3.1.
 Acting up payments are awarded where employees temporarily undertake duties at a higher grade.
 Payment is usually made where an employee is covering over 20% of the duties of the higher-grade post.
 The amount payable is calculated by assessing the percentage of the higher-level post covered and the difference between the employee's current salary and the minimum of the grade of the post covered.

-14.3.
+14.4.
 Secondments

-14.3.1.
+14.4.1.
 The authority provides the opportunity for employees to undertake roles on a secondment basis.
 In most cases the secondee will be paid at the same level as their substantive post however, where the secondment post is of a higher pay band than their current role, a higher salary may be applied for the secondment period.
 This salary will be agreed by all relevant managers and HR representatives.

-14.4.
+14.5.
 Essential User Car Allowance and Mileage Rates

-- 14.4.1.
+- 14.5.1.
 The authority pays an Essential User Car Allowance to roles that meet the specified criteria.
 Where officers require the use of a vehicle to complete their day-to-day responsibilities, business mileage can be claimed.
-Essential user car allowance is only available to those qualifying people on salary grades up to and including Grade 11. - 14.4.2.
+Essential user car allowance is only available to those qualifying people on salary grades up to and including Grade 11. - 14.5.2.
 Any such allowances and mileage payments are calculated and applied in accordance with the HM Revenue and Customs rates.

-14.5.
+14.6.
 Excess Travel Allowance

-14.5.1.
+14.6.1.
 Additional travelling expenses can be claimed by employees when their work base is changed by circumstances beyond their control or they are transferred to a new work base.
 The Officer is paid an allowance equal to the difference between the cost of travelling from their home to their new work place and from their home to their original workplace.
 The allowance is paid for a maximum period of three years from the date of transfer and is agreed within the scope of the 'Green Book' conditions.

-14.6.
+14.7.
 Meeting Allowances

-14.6.1.
+14.7.1.
 Officers graded at 'Green Book' Grade 7 to Grade 12 can claim an allowance for attendance at evening and out of hours meetings relating to council business.

-14.7.
+14.8.
 Overtime, Standby and Recall, and Emergency Response Payments

-- 14.7.1.
+- 14.8.1.
 Officers on SCP 27 and below may be entitled to overtime payments if they work beyond their normal contracted hours and have the agreement of their line manager.
 They will be paid at time and a half, Monday to Saturday, and double time on Sundays at their hourly rate of pay, capped at SCP 27.
-Chief Officers have the discretion to authorise overtime payments above SCP 27 should they consider it appropriate. - 14.7.2.
+Overtime worked on Public and Extra Statutory holidays will in addition to their normal pay for that day, be paid at plain time at their hourly rate of pay, capped at SCP 27 plus time off in lieu.
+Chief Officers have the discretion to authorise overtime payments above SCP 27 should they consider it appropriate. - 14.8.2.
 Standby and Recall to Work payments apply if officers, in respect of their contracted duties, are required to be on a call out rota or list, or respond to calls outside of normal working hours.
-Eligibility for standby and recall to work payments will be confirmed in the terms and conditions of the officer's contract of employment and details are set out here. - 14.7.3.
+Eligibility for standby and recall to work payments will be confirmed in the terms and conditions of the officer's contract of employment and details are set out here. - 14.8.3.
 Officers who respond to a civil emergency either in the district or through mutual aid arrangements with other local authorities, are eligible for payment in line with the Council's overtime arrangements.

-14.8.
+14.9.
 Market Supplements